 How do I pay into a SIPP?

 When you open a SIPP you can choose to make regular monthly payments, one-off lump sum payments or a combination of the two.
-Your SIPP provider will provide you with guidance on how to make payments and how to manage your account, which is usually done online.
-The key to retiring with a healthy sum is to start paying into a pension at as young an age as possible and to pay in as much as you can comfortably afford, within the tax-relief limitations.
+Your SIPP provider will provide guidance on how to make payments and manage your account, which is usually done online.
+The key to retiring with a healthy sum is to start paying into a pension as young as possible and to pay in as much as you can comfortably afford, within the tax-relief limits.
 Even making a relatively small contribution can make a big difference to the end pension pot because of the effects of compound interest over time.

 Interestingly, your employer can also make contributions to your SIPP, either as a one-off or on a regular basis.
 This is usually done as a salary sacrifice arrangement, whereby the employer takes the contribution from your gross, pre-tax salary.
 This results in a saving on part of the employee's national insurance payment.
 It can also save the employer money on their corporation tax.
 However, not all employers participate in this kind of arrangement.
 If you are self-employed you can get tax relief on your pension contributions.
 If you are employed via your own limited company then you can also pay into your pension via employer contributions, which also reduces your company's corporation tax bill.